 If you have never done a roller set, I highly recommend reading the first part of Creating the Marilyn Wig.
 That describes the process of putting on rollers, steam wigs, etc., which you will need to know if you want to try any of the roller sets in this article.

 A Few Basic Roller Sets

-Here are a few of the easier basic roller sets of the past which I like.
-These are pretty easy to do.
-I suggest taking these as starting points and experiment with different roller angles, brush outs and patterns.
+Here are a few easy roller sets of the past that I like.
+I suggest taking these as starting points and experimenting with different roller angles, brush-outs, and patterns.

-The whole idea of a roller set is for the hair to retain some of the shape given to it by the curlers.
+The idea of a roller set is that the hair will retain some of the shape given to it by the curlers.
 The roller setting pattern does affect the finished hairstyle, but it is not as much as you might think.
-Fore sure it's not as much as I thought.
-Take heart if you are a beginner because this means even if you suck at roller sets (as I did and maybe still do) and don't do an immaculate job of it, you can still end up with a nice or even a great result.
+For sure, it's not as much as I thought.
+Take heart if you are a beginner because this means even if you suck at roller sets and don't do an immaculate job of it, you can still end up with a nice or even a great result.

 - Large curlers give volume but minimal curl.

-- Small curlers give curl but minimal volume.
+- Small curlers give curls but minimal volume.

-- Use on-base sets for the most of either curl or volume.
+- Use on-base sets to maximize either curl or volume.

 - Don't put too much hair on each roller: use the roller to set the base length and width.

-- Use papers to keep the ends nice.
-If you can't use papers, make sure to tuck the ends of the hair nicely underneath the rest of the hair on the roller, or you will get crazy ends!
+- Use roller paper to keep the ends nice.
+If you can't use roller papers, tuck the ends of the hair underneath the hair on the roller, or the ends will look horrible!

 - Don't be afraid to experiment.